 Top 10 Songs About Mom

 This 2004 song ponders the doubts one might have believing in angels, until Randy Travis delivers the chorus in a strong, convincing tone: "Just look in your mama's eyes!"
-The song was released shortly after he scored a comeback hit with 'Three Wooden Crosses,' another great inspirational story.
-In 2011, the 'Forever and Ever, Amen' crooner celebrates 25 years in country music with 22 No. 1 hits, six Grammys and a star on the Hollywood Walk of Fame.
+The song was released shortly after he scored a comeback hit with "Three Wooden Crosses," another great inspirational story.
+The 'Forever and Ever, Amen' crooner has scored 22 No. 1 hits, six Grammy awards and a star on the Hollywood Walk of Fame.

 The father/daughter/son combination from Ontario, Canada landed a hit in the United States with this 1998 song about a little goodbye gift from Mother.
 In this story, Mom sends her children off into the world with 26 cents.
 It doesn't seem like much, until we hear the line "a penny for your thoughts, a quarter for the call and all of your mama's love."
 This song teaches us that it's the little things in life that sometimes leave the biggest impression.